-Therefore, the weighted-average grant date fair value per share of options granted is as follows for 2022 and 2023:
+Therefore, the weighted-average grant date fair value per share of options granted is as follows:

-Year Ended December 31,
+Year Ended Decemb oer 31,

-20 023 2022
+2024 2023

-Weighted average grant date fair value \$ 4.79 \$ 4.39
+Weighted average grant date fair value \$ 3.42 \$ 4.79

-11. SEGMENT REPORTING AND DISAGGREGATED REVENUE
+12. SEGMENT REPORTING

 The Company manages its reporting segments based on geographic regions within the United States and type of income.
-Starting in the first quarter of 2023, the Company changed its reportable segments to Midwest & South, West, and Contracted Sports Wagering.
-This change reflects a realignment within the Company as a result of its continued growth.
 The Company's management views the regions where each of its casino resorts are located as reportable segments, in addition to its contracted sports wagering segment.
 Reportable segments are aggregated based on geography, economic characteristics, types of customers, types of services and products provided, the regulatory environments in which they operate, and their management and reporting structure.
+Therefore, the Company has determined three reportable segments as follows: Midwest & South, West, and Contracted Sports Wagering (see Note 1).